 3. Mulch around your plants to reduce watering and prevent weeds.

 4. Try creating your own compost pile.

-The Backyard Wildlife Habitat program is affiliated with the National Wildlife Federation.
+The Garden for Wildlife program is affiliated with the National Wildlife Federation.
 Its purpose is education about habitat restoration for wildlife survival.
-Certifying your yard as an official Backyard Wildlife Habitat site rewards you for the dedication you have shown to making a place for wildlife in your world.
-Once your habitat is certified, you will receive a personalized Certificate of Achievement recognizing your yard as part of the National Registry of Backyard Wildlife Habitat sites.
+Certifying your yard as an official Wildlife Habitat site rewards you for the dedication you have shown to making a place for wildlife in your world.
+Once your habitat is certified, you will receive a personalized Certificate of Achievement recognizing your yard as part of the National Registry of Wildlife Habitat sites.
 You'll also receive a free, lifetime subscription to the quarterly Habitats newsletter and may purchase a weather-resistant yard sign.